 - Redington Path Combo 4-piece, 5-weight – My first fly rod, bought as a combo set.
 Works fine enough for me!
 (I also have a hand-built 9′ 6″ 4-piece 3-weight with a Ross Colorado LT 2/3 reel.)

 - Diawa Damo Folding Net – I don’t need it often, but this was the fly-fishing purchase of the year.
-I can easily slip this collapsible net in my pack when I’m running and, then, slip it onto webbing of my waist belt when it’s time to fish.
+I can easily slip this collapsible net in my pack when I’m running and, then, slip it onto webbing of my waist pack when it’s time to fish.
 There it sits out of the way, ready to be easily pulled out of its pocket and shaken open when need be.

 - Accessories – I use Gink floatant and have a set of Tenkara USA nippers and hemostats.
 Here’s the floatant holder/caddy I use when the floatant’s not in a shorts pocket.